cityssm/lottery-licence-manager/docs/readme.md

 as defined by the
 [Alcohol and Gaming Commission of Ontario (AGCO)](https://www.agco.ca/).

+While the application is built with Ontario municipalities in mind, it is flexible enough to handle the lottery licensing demands of municipalities in other jurisdictions.

+## Features

+-   "Out of the box" support for Ontario-based bingo, raffle, and break-open (Nevada) lottery licences.
+-   Flexible reporting options that meet the requirements of municipalities, licence authorities, and inspectors.
+-   Open source!
+MIT licence!
+No cost to use!

 ## User Documentation

 ![Lottery Licence Search](assets/images/licence-search.png)

 **[Tips and Tricks](tipsTricks.md)**<br />
-Transform yourself from an average user into a power user.
+Transform yourself from an average user into a power user. 🦸‍♀️

 **[Organizations](organizations.md)**<br />
 What are organizations?